 The Mabee family is not famous, and you won’t find them in any textbooks.
 Yet, their story is a deeply American story.
 The transformation of Mabee Farm from a colonial homestead into a prosperous farm, and now a dynamic historic site, is the culmination of generations of hard work, perseverance, daring, and change.

 Though the Mabee family created a farm that thrived for three centuries, their success was not created alone.
-For 120 years, the survival and success of the Mabee family depended on enslaved Africans, whose forced labor was used to develop and expand an agricultural enterprise.
-Through the 1700s and 1800s, the Mabee family owned at least 14 enslaved Africans, who supplemented the work force of family members and hired hands.
+For 120 years, the survival and success of the Mabee family depended on enslaved African Americans, whose forced labor was used to develop and expand an agricultural enterprise.
+Through the 1700s and 1800s, the Mabee family owned at least 14 enslaved African Americans, who supplemented the work force of family members and hired hands.
 Unlike the Mabee family lineage, which is well documented and researched, the documentary record gives us little information about the enslaved people of Mabee Farm.
-Of these fourteen men, women, and children, only eight names are known: Anthony, Bate, Cato, Deen, Gin, Jack, Sam and Sip.
+Of these 14 men, women, and children, only 8 names are known: Anthony, Bate, Cato, Deen, Gin, Jack, Sam and Sip.

 SCHS staff reached out to Lt.
 Governor Antonio Delgado, himself a native of Schenectady to bring this project to his attention.
 The Lt.
 Governor visited Mabee Farm Historic Site on October 30, and toured the Brick House slave dwelling.
 He was supportive of the project and thanked SCHS staff for “keeping this history alive for generations of New Yorkers to enjoy.”

-If you’re interested in making a donation to support the preservation of the Brick House, please click here.
+If you’re interested in making a donation to support the preservation of Mabee Farm preservation, please click here.

 Visitor Information